From Russia with Love (film): Writing

 Ian Fleming's novel was a Cold War thriller but the producers replaced the Soviet undercover agency SMERSH with the crime syndicate SPECTRE so as to avoid controversial political overtones.
 The SPECTRE training grounds were inspired by the film Spartacus.
 The original screenwriter was Len Deighton, who accompanied Harry Saltzman, Syd Cain, and Terence Young to Istanbul, but he was replaced because of a lack of progress.
 Thus, two of Dr. Nos writers, Johanna Harwood and Richard Maibaum, returned for the second film in the series.
 Some sources state Harwood was credited for the "adaptation" mostly for her suggestions, which were carried over into Maibaum's script.
-Harwood stated in an interview for Cinema Retro that she had been a screenwriter of several of Harry Saltzman's projects, and her screenplay for From Russia with Love had followed Fleming's novel closely, but she left the series due to what she called Terence Young's constant rewriting of her screenplay with ideas that were not in the original Fleming work.
+Harwood stated in an interview for Cinema Retro that she had been a screenwriter of several of Saltzman's projects, and her screenplay for From Russia with Love had followed Fleming's novel closely, but she left the series due to what she called Young's constant rewriting of her screenplay with ideas that were not in the original Fleming work.

 Maibaum kept on making rewrites as filming progressed.
 Red Grant was added to the Istanbul scenes just prior to the film crew's trip to Turkey; this brought more focus to the SPECTRE plot, as Grant started saving Bond's life there (a late change during shooting involved Grant killing the bespectacled spy at Hagia Sophia instead of Bond, who ends up just finding the man dead).
 For the last quarter of the movie, Maibaum added two chase scenes, with a helicopter and speedboats, and changed the location of Bond and Klebb's battle from Paris to Venice.
 Uncredited rewrites were contributed by Berkely Mather.